 - discover the healing herbs in your kitchen cupboard and practice using them in your life

-- discover Ayurvedic concepts relating to the mind, uncovering a wealth of Ayurvedic knowlege on mental health, spiritual practices and meditation
+- discover Ayurvedic concepts relating to the mind, uncovering Ayurvedic knowlege on mental health, spiritual practices and meditation

-- use core Ayurvedic concepts relating to best holistic health for women-, men- and children-specific health
+- use core Ayurvedic concepts relating to best holistic health for womens and mens specific health

 How to Register for Applying Ayurveda

 Please note that you will not be qualified Ayurvedic practitioner after this course.
-It is designed to provide a foundation of Ayurveda for personal use and development, along with helping friends and family.
-If you want a professional qualification, you can complete the Yoga-Ayurveda Therapist Conversion Course (previous 200 hour Yoga training required) or the Ayurvedic Lifestyle Advisor Conversion Course.
+It is designed to provide a foundation of Ayurveda for personal use and development.
+If you want a professional qualification, you can complete the Ayurvedic Lifestyle Advisor Conversion Course.